ryanmcgrath/pythentic_jobs/README.markdown

 Twitter: ( http://twitter.com/ryanmcgrath )
 Email: (ryan [at] venodesigns dot net)

-Twython is released under an MIT License - see the LICENSE file for more information.
+Pythentic Jobs is released under an MIT License - see the LICENSE file for more information.